 How acupressure can enrich your Yin Yoga practice

-I fell in love with acupressure massage in my Shiatsu training.
-It is used as manual therapy tool in the form of massage like Shiatsu for example, but can also be used by itself as a tool for self-regulation- all you need are your fingers!
-I love using it in the Yin Yoga practice as it allows the student to feel into the body, giving that particular point more attention whilst contemplating on its potential effect before sinking into a deep Yin pose.
+I love using it in my Yin Yoga practice as it allows me to feel into the body, giving that particular point more attention whilst contemplating on its potential effect before sinking into a deep Yin pose.

-With gentle pressure or a circulating massage on certain acu-points, we can influence the flow of energy through the body, improve circulation and shift our focus.
+With gentle pressure or a circulating massage on certain acupressure points, we can influence the flow of energy through the body, improve circulation and shift our focus.

 Acupressure points are found all over the body.
-They are localised along the meridians, which are energy pathways as described by Chinese medicine.
-Massaging acupressure points won’t be as specific as an acupuncturist using needles, but the myofascial network will respond to this stimulus and energy is transmitted along these lines.
+They are localised along the meridians, which are energy pathways described by Chinese medicine.
+Massaging acupressure points won’t be as specific as acupuncture using needles, but the myofascial network will respond to this stimulus and energy is transmitted along these energetic lines.

 Acupressure combined with Yin Yoga